Roasted Patty Pan Squash

 Another frittata version: potatoes, kale, green onion, zucchini, and a lone radish

-This was one day’s pickings from the backyard.
-I decided, as a trial, to throw all of it into a frittata along with the dairy ingredients to see if it would work.
-Instead of using leftover vegetables, I tried fresh kale.
+This was one day’s pickings from the garden.
+I decided, as a trial, to throw all of it into the frittata along with dairy ingredients to see if it would work.
+I tried fresh kale.
 It was delicious.

 DSC_0257